-Only qualified service technicians should attempt to service or maintain this unit.
-No such service or maintenance should be undertaken until the technician has thoroughly read this Service Manual.
+Only qualified service technicians should attempt to install, service, or maintain this icemaker.
+No service or maintenance should be undertaken until the technician has thoroughly read this Service Manual.
+Failure to service and maintain the equipment in accordance with this manual may adversely affect safety, performance, and warranty coverage.

-HOSHIZAKI provides this manual primarily to assist qualified service technicians in the service and maintenance of the unit.
+HOSHIZAKI provides this manual primarily to assist qualified service technicians in the service and maintenance of the icemaker.

-Should the reader have any questions or concerns which have not been satisfactorily addressed, please call, write or send an e-mail message to the HOSHIZAKI Technical Support Department for assistance.
+Should the reader have any questions or concerns which have not been satisfactorily addressed, please call, write, or send an e-mail message to the HOSHIZAKI Technical Support Department for assistance.